aquuamon/PCemon-Center/README.md

 -----------
 Please note.
-This production was only made for educational purpose, is non-commercial and a copyright infringement is absolutly not intended.
+This production was only made for educational purpose, it's non-commercial and a copyright infringement is absolutly not intended.
 If owner reads this and want me to remove respective content, just let me know.

 Kind regards